citizen010/docker-postfix/README.md

-## docker-postfix - built for integration with BTCPayServer
+# docker-postfix - integration into BTCPayServer

 A simple "SMTP Only" postfix image.